 Oh yes.
 Summer may be here but I’m working hard on finding just the right books to keep them engaged over the summer.

-You can find these summer reading program books at your local library or purchase through the affiliate links provided for your convenience.
+You can find these summer reading program books for 2019 at your local library or purchase through the affiliate links provided for your convenience.

 And a special thanks to the Association for Library Service for the wonderful summer reading inspiration.